 Classes should accurately represent the structure of a simplified power grid including generators, batteries, and links between them.

-For convenience, a dummy JADE sender agent will be included.
+Two JADE sender agents in two separate PCs will be included.
 This agent will not connect to live data.
 However, it will demonstrate to other developers how to use a JADE agent to send data to the main JADE receiver agent.

 The main JADE receiver agent will accept incoming grid topology data as well as measurements such as voltage from each node.